hybridgroup/gobot-site/README.md

 - extract all platform readmes
 - convert github markdown syntax to be haml compatible
 - save the platform documentation to `source/documentation/platforms/partials`

-In order for the readme to be properly extracted, it must:

-- begin with `## How to Install` and include a `## Documentation` section following the platform information
-- have a new line after each code block

-To add new information to any platform, edit the platform readme in the respective Gobot module's repository.

 #### Drivers